jevinskie/emusca/README.md

 system for Unicorn that runs a dummy encryption to make sure the tables are initialized, dumps the mapped memory to a global cache and then uses that global cache when creating the Unicorn instances for each trace simulation.
 I thought it might be useful later so I left it in.
-Registers are not saved/restored but could be thanks to the save/restore context API that the angr project got upstreamed to Unicorn.
+Registers are not saved/restored but could be thanks to the save/restore context API that the [angr] project got upstreamed to Unicorn.

-LIEF is used to map the ELF binary into Unicorn and to find various symbols for marker tracing and cypto input/ouput setting/getting.
+LIEF is used to map the ELF binary into Unicorn and to find various symbols for marker tracing and crypto input/output setting/getting.

 This may be rewritten in C++ in the future to see if that appreciably improves the performance.
 The Python version will always exist since it is so easy to hack on.